PocketSwift/PocketNet/README.md

 ## PocketNet

-Elegant net abstraction layer written in Swift 4.0, we provide an integration with Alamofire.
+Elegant net abstraction layer written in Swift 4.1, we provide an integration with Alamofire.

 ## Requirements

-- iOS 9.0+
+- iOS 8.0+
-- Swift 4.0+

 ## Installation